-- To be conducted at RTP levels 3, 2 & 1. - Screening sheet in Appendix 3. - Ensure screening is conducted in a suitable area away from venue entrances, ensuring good social distancing practices, i.e. far end of car park. - Temperature to be taken on arrival to the venue, outside in the carpark and documented.
+- To be conducted at RTP levels 3, 2 & 1. - Screening sheet in Appendix 3. - Ensure screening is conducted in a suitable area away from venue entrances, ensuring good social distancing practices, i.e. far end of car park. - If a line of people forms, they should all maintain 2m distance between them. - Temperature to be taken on arrival to the venue, outside in the carpark and documented.
 Temperature to be taken ideally with a handheld infrared thermometer (cost £55 with Fit4Sport, we recommend two per club - one as a backup). - All individuals entering the gym (coaches, players, officials) to complete screening.
 Note down name, along with their temperature and document answers to all screening questions (Appendix 3).
-Only essential coaching staff to run the session should be present, no observers etc. - Any positive answers to the questions will mean that the individual cannot attend the session and they should be advised to return home to self-isolate as per the Government's guidelines.
-Club COVID-19 Officer needs to complete BE COVID-19 Reporting Form.
+Only essential coaching staff to run the session should be present, no observers etc.

-Screening documents are to be temporarily kept within the club club for 21 days after the session, under the jurisdiction of the Club COVID-19 Officer in order to trace any individual who at a later date reports COVID-19 symptoms.
+- The use of the ProActive Symptom Checker (as advocated by our insurers Howden's) for all club members may help to speed up this process - Any positive answers to the questions will mean that the individual cannot attend the session and they should be advised to return home to self-isolate as per the Government's guidelines.
+Club COVID-19 Officer needs to complete BE COVID-19 Reporting Form. - Screening documents are to be temporarily kept within the club club for 21 days after the session, under the jurisdiction of the Club COVID-19 Officer in order to trace any individual who at a later date reports COVID-19 symptoms.
 Clubs must ensure compliance with data protection and GDPR and be guided by the ICO.